mingwho/valleyofthewind/README.md

 - Reimport tree_02
 - Tree Soundscape
 - UI or introduction/tutorial into world
-- Add tilt to the glider so when we turn it feels better - In Progress - Grace

 - Add new glider model to prefab - In Progress - Grace
 - Figure out how to deal with boundaries OR create floating island world
 - Make the terrain feel low-poly: update material and texture, etc.